nevaehRen/nevaehRen.github.io/research/index.md

 ---

 # {% include icon.html icon="fa-solid fa-microscope" %}Research

-We are interesed in how pancreatic islet cell-to-cell interactions shape oscillatory Ca2+ activity, balancing hormone secretion and maintaining blood glucose homeostasis.
+Through the integration of experiments and mathematical models, to understand the regulatory patterns of insulin and glucagon secretion in the pancreas and the principles governing blood glucose homeostasis.

 {% include section.html %}